gatsbyjs/gatsby/docs/blog/2020-05-29-gazette/index.md

 Microsoft debuted [Azure Static Web Apps](https://azure.microsoft.com/en-us/services/app-service/static/) at the Build Conference, and we're excited to see provide first-class support for Gatsby projects.
 Follow along our new doc so you can [deploy your Gatsby site to Azure](https://www.gatsbyjs.org/docs/deploying-to-azure/).

-### GraphQL for WordPress is blowing up!
+### GraphQL for WordPress is growing!

-WPGraphQL, a [WordPress plugin Gatsby proudly supports](/docs/glossary/wpgraphql/), recently passed 40,000 downloads, and the Slack community now tops 1,000.
+WPGraphQL, a [WordPress plugin Gatsby proudly supports](/docs/glossary/wpgraphql/), recently [passed 40,000 downloads](https://packagist.org/packages/wp-graphql/wp-graphql/stats), and the Slack community now tops 1,000.
 We love the enterprise use cases we're seeing from developers who've adopted WPGraphQL for their projects!

 ### MDX v2 is coming

 Another open source project Gatsby supports, MDX has announced the changes you can look forward to in version 2.
 You can follow the progress of v2 with [this umbrella issue at the MDX repo](https://github.com/mdx-js/mdx/issues/1041).

-### NewGatsby Starter and Podcast from Contentful
+### New Gatsby Starter and Podcast from Contentful

 Our friends at Contentful developed an [official Gatsby starter](https://github.com/contentful/starter-gatsby-blog) that you can use for blogging.
 The team over there also produce a new podcast on Web Development, and they recently had [an episode about Gatsby](https://anchor.fm/contentful-creators/episodes/E4--A-Conversation-about-Gatsby-and-Static-Site-Generators--Nikan-Shahidi-ed9mnc).